Mimer SoftLine gives you the ability to create a virtual four wire line and more.....

 There are also systems that needs to patch two radios together that are placed at different radio sites.
 They can be of the same radio type and system or they can be of totally different types.

 Below is an example of this.
-Using SoftLine to cross connect between Tetra and Airband radio at different sites connected via IP.
+Using SoftLine to cross connect between a Tetra terminal and an Airband radio at different sites that are connected via IP.

 All audio that comes in on one radio will be rebroadcasted on the other.
 Making a cross patch between Airband and Tetra and making a geographical jump from one radio site to another.